 - Individual consultations by appointment

-- Training through in-person workshops and links to online tutorials
+- Training through in-person workshops and links to online guides

 - Advice on research data management and funder mandated data management plans